eccenca/braine/relay/README.md

 ### Relay

-out: use this parameter to add or remove an outputstream channel.
+`out`: use this parameter to add or remove an outputstream channel.
 The relay supports two types of outputstreams `stdout` (default) and `cmem`.

-origin: use this parameter to select a inputstream.
+`origin`: use this parameter to select a inputstream.
 In this current version, it is not possible to change the origin, but Kafka will be added in the near future.

 `interval`: this parameter is useful to change the frequency (in seconds) of relay read/write operations (default `1`).